 While home with your family, continue to help your little ones brush and floss daily to remove trapped food particles and control the severity of plaque buildup until we can see your little one for a checkup and cleaning.
 Be sure they brush twice daily, and for kids three and older, use a rice-size blot of fluoride toothpaste when cleaning the teeth.
 Once there are teeth sitting side-by-side, your little one also needs to floss nightly before bed.
 If you have any questions about routine exams and cleanings, or about proper homecare habits, then contact our team today.

 Do You Have Questions About Preventive Care for Children?

 We want families to understand the importance of routine care both at home and in our office.
-To learn more, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.

 filed under: Children's Dental Services